Ecommerce SEO: Improving Rankings to Drive More Sales

 How do you improve your online store’s site architecture?

 If your current site architecture needs a lot of fixing, don’t simply move pages around.
-Discuss it with your SEO specialist (that’s us!) to create a more optimized ecommerce website architecture.
+Discuss it with your SEO service provider (that’s us!) to create a more optimized ecommerce website architecture.

 Do a Thorough Content Audit of Your Ecommerce Website